We just discovered that Snow King’s owners are sharing two very different versions of a map showing future development at the base.

 We’ve known about this half-million square feet of development all along.
 It’s the big upzone the Town gave Snow King in 2000 to “provide the financial and operational platform” and keep the Town Hill financially viable through commercial activity at the base – so they wouldn’t need to build an amusement park.
 Unfortunately, previous Town leaders didn’t hold the owners accountable, and the owners never set up a fee/dues structure so that base commercial revenue would support the ski hill.

 Since then, the land has changed hands, and nowadays Texas-based JMI Realty owns the hotel, and successful investor Max Chapman owns the biggest stake in both Snow King Mountain Resort and the other big commercial parcel at the base.*

-Today, they can still build another 1100 hotel rooms or 550 condos at the base, and if those condos sell for $1.5-2 million each, that’s almost a billion dollars of new revenue.
+Today, they can still build hundreds of new condos or hotel rooms at the base, and if those condos sell for $1.5-2 million each, that’s almost a billion dollars of new revenue.

 These new owners don’t plan to use that “financial platform” to support the Hill at all – instead, they plan to keep all the commercial profits, and they want us to allow more amusement rides like ziplines, and big expansions into wildlife habitat, to provide new revenue to their on-mountain balance sheet.

 We’ve heard the investors’ representatives say they don’t know if they still want to build all that base development.
 But if they include that development in the official plan, it’s officially part of the future of our community.
 And, even though it’s hidden in the public map, it’s all still in the official proposal.

 Do we want another 500,000 square feet of commercial development at the base of our Town Hill?
 If the owners do build it, and make a billion dollars, is it too much to ask them to put some of that back into the Town Hill?
 And if they won’t, why should we allow that much increasingly intrusive development at the heart of our community?